Loyola Marymount University students are encouraged to report any incident of sexual or interpersonal misconduct to the university.

 If necessary, both the complainant and respondent, as well as the Conduct Officer Officer/Hearing Board, may submit new and/or additional evidence and call appropriate fact (non-expert) witnesses at any supplemental hearings.
 Expert witnesses are not allowed and character witnesses are disfavored.
 Again, the Conduct Officer Officer/Hearing Board must be notified prior to the hearing that the student plans to provide witnesses.
 These witnesses must have relevant knowledge and information pertaining to the case.

 The complainant and respondent will have the opportunity to respond to any new or additional evidence that is presented for the first time at the supplemental proceeding.

 Sanctions will be imposed if it is determined that the respondent is responsible for an asserted Student Conduct Code violation.
 If the respondent is found not responsible, the charge will be dismissed.
 The burden of proof will be upon the complainant, who must establish the responsibility of the respondent following the preponderance of the evidence standard.

-A student’s judicial history and record is cumulative; therefore, increased sanctions may be imposed to take into consideration the student’s complete record of all Student Conduct Code violations, not just those that are similar to the case in question.
+A student’s Conduct Officer history and record is cumulative; therefore, increased sanctions may be imposed to take into consideration the student’s complete record of all Student Conduct Code violations, not just those that are similar to the case in question.
 Possible sanctions include, but are not limited to, disciplinary warnings, fines, eviction from student housing, suspension or dismissal from the University.